delphidabbler/pashi/Docs/GUI/ReadMe.txt

 Required Files
 ________________________________________________________________________________

-PasHGUI requires PasH.exe v0.1.3 beta or later.
-Earlier versions of PasH cannot communicate with PasHGUI.
+PasHiGUI requires PasHi.exe v1.1.0 or later.
+PasHi was renamed from PasH at v1.1.0 and PasHiGUI expects the name PasHi.exe.

-Note that PasH.exe IS NOT INCLUDED in this download and must be downloaded separately from http://www.delphidabbler.com/software?id=pash
+Note that PasHi.exe IS NOT INCLUDED in this download and must be downloaded separately from http://www.delphidabbler.com/software?id=pash